unina-sfere/NN4MSP/README.md

 from NNforMSP.functions import *

 ```
+## Neural Network training

-Define the simulation parameters to properly generate the data set to train the NN.
+Set the simulation parameters to properly generate the data set to train the Neaural Network (NN).

 ``` python